 The declaration should be clear and unambiguous, for example, ‘I withdraw EU trade mark application number XYZ’.

-As the Office does not have a paper form for the withdrawal of an EU trade mark application, sending a communication from your User Area, a fax, or a letter (emails are not accepted) can also be done.
+As the Office does not have a paper form for the withdrawal of an EU trade mark application, sending a communication from your User Area or a letter (emails are not accepted) can also be done.

 A collective mark can be any type of mark (e.g. word, figurative, 3D, etc.), provided that it belongs to a legal person under public law or to an association and it is used to distinguish the goods and services of the members of that association from those of other undertakings.
 Only associations of manufacturers, producers, suppliers of services or traders, as well as legal persons governed by public law, may apply for European Union collective marks.